Translate

 How do I let my GP Practice know that I am a Carer?

-You can pick up a leaflet ‘Does your GP surgery know you are a carer’ from reception and complete the form or click on the link below to print off the form, then hand it to the receptionist.
+You can pick up a leaflet ‘Does your GP surgery know you are a carer’ from reception and complete the form.

 What about the person I care for?